 Various sensors attached to wearable devices allow the user to determine their up-to-the-minute health, fitness, and fitness environmental information:

 - Ambient light sensor

 - Gyro sensor

 The design aspect of wearable applications is that they must augment mobile technology, and be intuitive and less intrusive to the device wearer.
 Watch faces are perfect examples of how to create a user interface that requires no added learning from the user.

-To develop applications for the wearable profile:
+To develop applications for the wearable profile, refer to the following:

-You can see the Wearable design guidelines on SAMSUNG Developers site.
+You can see the wearable design guidelines on SAMSUNG Developers site.

+All wearable devices have their own characteristics that boast their functionalities.
+Each also has its own design language that harnesses its functionality.
 For more information on developing a Samsung Gear application, go to SAMSUNG GALAXY WATCH.

 Figure: Wearable Samsung Galaxy Watch devices